ortus-docs/wirebox-docs/injection-dsl/entityservice-namespace.md

 # EntityService Namespace

+{% hint style="warning" %}
+In order to use this namespace you will need the `cborm` module installed in your application: `install cborm`
+{% endhint %}

 Gives you the ability to easily inject base orm services or binded virtual entity services for you:

 | DSL | Description |